ciaranodonnell/ciaranodonnell.github.io/_posts/2019-11-30-keeping-documentation-in-sync-with-azure-devops.markdown

 If you don't have it installed already, I recommend installing a MarkDown previewer extension into Visual Studio.
 I have a couple in Visual Studio Code and they make a pretty big difference in helping you understand how what you're writing is going to come out.
-I think the best one I have is [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
+I think the best one I have for Visual Studio Code is [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
 It has a bunch of great features and keyboard shortcuts that make it easier.
-In Visual Studio I have [Markdown Editor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor).
+In Visual Studio Proper I have [Markdown Editor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor).

 ## Making Documentation

 Now as you create your actual applicaiton, you can start to create documentation in the same Visual Studio window.
 As you write code you can write documents that describe it.
 It doesnt have to be explicit line by line documentation, but there is a structure where you can explain the high lever purposes.

 Markdown is pretty versatile and allows for Headings, tables, links, images, etc. You can create all those things and in whatever structure works for you.

 I have used this approach on multiple projects and it makes it much easier for people that are looking at commits to be able to see the documentation evolve inline with the code base.